CowKeyMan/PredictingGraffitiUsingCityLayouts/docs/results.md

 |roof\_type\_Flat|0.09962|

 <p align="center">
     Fig. 3.3.
-The chances of a building to be vandalized
+Features which our model has found to increase the likelihood of graffiti.
 </p>

 From this table we learn that more graffiti in the vicinity of a building will increase the chances of that building having graffiti.
 Buildings on arterial streets and those with flat roof types will also have a higher chance of being vandalized.

-As a result of these tables, we learn that, when planning cities, we should have more dense areas, and less buildings with very few people next to them.
+From the information given to us in these tables, we learn that, when planning cities, we should have more dense areas, and less buildings with very few people next to them.
 Our hypothesis for this is that if there are more people in an area, there are consequently more eyes protecting it from vandalism.
-We also learn that graffiti spreads similar to a virus.
-Hence, in cleanup operations, buildings at the edge of the 'infected' area should be dealt with first, because buildings at the heart of the area have a higher chance of having graffiti put on them again.
+We also learn that graffiti spreads similar to a virus, that is, one building to the next.
+Hence, in cleanup operations, buildings at the edge of the 'infected' area should be dealt with first, because buildings at the heart of the area have a higher chance of having graffiti put on them again, since they are surrounded by more 'infected' buildings than ones at the edges.
 Furthermore, we should avoid building on arterial roads.
 Lastly, since buildings with a flat roof type attract more graffiti, we should invest in higher quality and more elaborate buildings, rather than plain ones.
 In the long run, this will be more cost effective since there will not be any need to cleanup.

 The following map shows the resulting Vancouver graffiti heatmap if nothing is done.
 This was generated by fitting a linear regression model on the entire dataset and then putting that same dataset through the same model.